 The National Gas Emergency Service is a free service, available 24 hours a day, 365 days a year.

-You will speak to a trained advisor who will talk you through the steps that you need to take.
-They will arrange for one of our emergency engineers to be sent straight out.
-They will then carry out a full safety check, make the situation safe and provide you with safety advice.
+You’ll speak to a trained advisor who will talk you through the steps that you need to take, and will arrange for one of our emergency engineers to be sent straight out.
+The engineer will then carry out a full safety check, make the situation safe and provide you with safety advice.